Do Casual Browser Games Actually Train Your Brain? What the Science Says

 What casual games will not do

 Honest disclosure: no browser game is going to raise your IQ in a meaningful sense, cure clinical depression, or reliably delay dementia.
-The paid "brain training" industry sells that story and has paid some substantial FTC fines for doing so.
-What casual games do offer is a cheap, pleasant, low-friction way to keep specific cognitive skills in working order — the mental equivalent of climbing the stairs instead of taking the elevator.
-Over a lifetime, that adds up to a real difference, but the gain is gradual and invisible in the short term.
+The paid "brain training" industry has sold that story and has paid some substantial FTC fines for overpromising: Lumos Labs, the maker of Lumosity, agreed to a settlement in 2016 over exactly this kind of deceptive advertising (see the FTC announcement).
+What casual games do offer is a cheap, pleasant, low-friction way to keep specific cognitive skills in working order, the mental equivalent of climbing the stairs instead of taking the elevator.
+Over a lifetime that adds up to a real difference, but the gain is gradual, narrow, and invisible in the short term.
 Set that expectation and you will enjoy the process more.

 Further reading and next steps

 Ready to start?
-Pick one game from the grid on the home page, set a five-minute timer, and commit to a single rule for the run.
+Pick one game from the games hub, set a five-minute timer, and commit to a single rule for the run.
 That small bit of friction is the difference between killing time and actually training.